 - Obtaining local, state, and federal environmental approvals and permits;

-- Advice and representation in connection with real estate contamination issues, including the preparation, review, and evaluation of environmental site assessments; the preparation of Activity and Use Limitations; and the evaluation and monitoring of compliance with the Massachusetts Contingency Plan;
+- Advice and representation, concerning real estate environmental issues, including environmental site assessments, implementation of remedies and permanent solutions including Activity and Use Limitations; and the evaluation and monitoring of compliance;

 - MEPA and NEPA compliance;